Shahi4114/Attendance-calculator/README.md

 # Attendance-calculator
-Dynamic attendance calculator web page
+Dynamic attendance calculator web page .
+It Used to calculate the Attendance percentage